OpenQb/Qb/README.md

 What is Qb?
 --------------------
-Qb is a world for creative people.
+Qb is a world for the creative people.
 That world can be filled up with IoT apps or Games or Any kind of Applications.

 How can i build app for Qb?